croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 - `gw allTestReports`

-  Creates a cumulative report of all unit, integration and component tests for all subprojects.
+  Creates a cumulative report of all unit, integration, and component tests for all subprojects.
 You can open it from CLI with

       open build/reports/allTestReports/index.html